UChicago Charter Woodlawn Campus (Grades 6-12)

 - A school culture of high academic achievement that focuses on research and design.

-- Integration of technology through an expanding program to equip students with laptops, iMac labs, and a partnership with the Digital Youth Network.
+- Integration of technology through iMac labs, a partnership with the Digital Youth Network and an expanding program to equip students with laptops.

 - Performing arts instruction led by instructors with professional theatre and dance experience.